-The change in interest income and expense not solely due to changes in volume or rate has been allocated on a pro-rata basis to the volume and rate columns.
-Comprised of other consumer revolving credit, installment, and consumer lease financing.
+The change in interest income and expense not solely due to changes in volume or rate has been allocated on a pro-rata basis to the volume and rate columns

 Net Interest Income

 Net interest income is affected by the size and mix of our balance sheet components as well as the spread between interest earned on assets and interest paid on liabilities.
 Net interest margin is defined as net interest income, on a taxable-equivalent basis, as a percentage of average earning assets.